betaflight/betaflight/docs/Board - CC3D.md

 | 2     | USART3       | FLEX PORT      |                                          |
 | 3     | SoftSerial   | RC connector   | Pins 4 and 5 (Tx and Rx respectively)    |

-The Softserial port is not available when RX_PARALLEL_PWM is used.
+The SoftSerial port is not available when RX_PARALLEL_PWM is used.
 The transmission data rate is limited to 19200 baud.

 To connect the GUI to the flight controller you need additional hardware attached to the USART1 serial port (by default).